GoWesty Lower Control Arms [Syncro]

 GoWesty Lower Control Arms for Syncro: After four years of iterations and testing, we are proud to introduce these direct-fit Syncro front suspension lower control arms.
 Improved ground clearance, strength, versatility, and cost were all in the crosshairs throughout the process—all while maintaining the exact factory suspension geometry.

 • Crafted from solid 3/16” thick, precision laser-cut steel.

 • Full-penetration MIG welded.
 Not the sexiest, but strong and affordable.

-• Powder coated GoWesty coil spring gray.
+• Powder coated GoWesty black or gray.

 • 20mm extra ground clearance at the shock location.

 • Like the earlier 1986-88 VW stamped-steel design, these LCAs accept removable ball joint inserts and radius arms.